jasonsturges/mysql-dotnet-core/README.md

 # MySQL ASP.NET Core 2.1

+**Note regarding ASP.NET Core 3.1** - an update is in progress for this repo under the dotnet-core-3.1 branch; however, is blocked by a pending MySQL update requiring MySQL Connector version 8.0.20.

 Convert an ASP.NET Core Web Application project to use MySQL with Entity Framework.

 This enables development of ASP.NET Core projects using [VS Code](https://code.visualstudio.com/) on Mac OS X / macOS or linux targets.